 Conclusion.
 Alternative 3 would result in negligible, short- and long-term, adverse impact impacts due to people occasionally walking through wetlands.
 The effects of alternative 3 would not result in unacceptable impacts or impairment of the park's resources and values.
-When the effects of this alternative are added to the potential effects of climate change, there could be a minor to major, long-term, adverse cumulative effect on the park's wetlands, although the actions in alternative 3 would add a very small increment to the overall cumulative impact.
+When the effects of this alternative are added to the potential effects of climate change, there could be a minor to major, long-term, adverse cumulative effect on the park's overall cumulative impact.